 Course of Study

+The PhD program has two tracks, one in Pure Mathematics and one in Applied Mathematics.
+Students indicate their preference on their application to the graduate program.
+Students have the flexibility to switch tracks although all requirements for the chosen track must be completed prior to graduation.
 Entering students are assigned a faculty advisor and are expected to consult with that advisor at the beginning of the fall and spring quarters concerning their course selection.
 Students are free to change advisors, as long as the new advisor approves.
 The course of study falls naturally into three stages, although in some cases, these stages may be passed over or merged together.

 Initial Curriculum for Ph.D.
 Students

 There is a structured curriculum for students in their first two years who have not yet passed all their Area Exams.
 The course sequences listed below help prepare students for the Area Exams, and provide other essential background.
 First year students are required to take at least two of these sequences, unless they have already passed some of the Area Exams, in which case the corresponding sequences can automatically be counted toward this requirement.
-Starting in 2012-13, second year students who have not yet passed all their Area Exams are required to take at least one of the sequences.
+Second year students who have not yet passed all their Area Exams are required to take at least one of the sequences.
 Any exceptions require approval from the Graduate Vice-Chair at the beginning of the year.

 Failure to complete all parts of the required sequences is a violation of Satisfactory Progress and may impact student funding.